-The fishing effort in 2011 was 1,438 days (main stocks), which is above the governance range.
-The range was exceeded due to operational changes in the fishery such as the use of 2 divers per day on some vessels and new divers with lower catching efficiency which are all incorporated within the calculation of the standardised catch rates (see above).
+The fishing effort in 2013 was 1,558 days (main stocks), which is above the governance range.
+The range was exceeded due to lowered abundance in the Area 3 fishery, operational changes in the fishery such as the use of 2 divers per day on some vessels and new divers with lower catching efficiency which are all incorporated within the calculation of the standardised catch rates (see above).
+TACC reductions in Area 3 have been implemented for the 2014 season, however a review of the target effort range will also be undertaken.